SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 ```python
 deferred_init(train_data: Union[numpy.ndarray, typing.Any], d_train_data: Union[numpy.ndarray, typing.Any]) -> typing.Any
 ```

-Initialise the tabular sampler object with data, discretizer, feature statistics and

-build an index from feature values and bins to database rows for each feature.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |